 G6PD deficiency is a major risk factor for dangerous levels of bilirubin (hyperbilirubinemia) in newborns.
 Severe jaundice (hyperbilirubinemia) develops in about 0.1% (1 in 1,000) newborns.
 Other disorders can contribute to neonatal jaundice and not all G6PD deficient newborns become jaundiced.
 Be aware of the signs for neonatal jaundice.

 Important to note: If hyperbilirubinemia is not recognized, and is left untreated, the baby can develop Kernicterus (brain damage due to extremely high levels of bilirubin in the blood).
-In the USA it is noted that 20% of these severely jaundiced newborns are G6PD deficient.
+In the USA it is noted that 30% of severely jaundiced newborns are G6PD deficient.
 Kernicterus is life threatening.

 Prior to any kind of medical care treatment, it is important to inform the health provider that you are G6PD deficient.